 The Court Stenographer was present.

-The public hearing was for the Board to make a determination as to whether to approve an application for conditional use approval for a Wireless Communications Facility/Communications Tower filed by the applicant, Elevated Properties LLC, to construct a 152-foot tall monopole cell tower and associated structures and equipment on a leased portion of the property located at a Blue Row Street Russellton, PA 15076.5OAK
+The purpose of this public hearing was for the Board to review testimony and evidence in order to make a determination as to whether to approve an application for conditional use approval for a Wireless Communications Facility/Communications Tower filed by the applicant, Elevated Properties LLC, to construct a 152-foot tall monopole cell tower and associated structures and equipment on a leased portion of the property located at a Blue Row Street Russellton, PA 15076.

 Lot/Block Number: 1361-M-27